Shalabyelectronics/MoviesWebApp_with_Flask/README.md

 ```python
 from main import db
 ```
-If you did not get any error so you are on the right path else you need to check tour flask alchemy setup.
+If you did not get any error so you are on the right path else you need to check your flask alchemy setup.
 Then we need to create our Books database table by using this line of code:
 ```python
 db.create_all()
 ```